Student Achievement Awards

 - Ineligible entries may be disqualified during any phase of the competition.

 STUDENT PRODUCTIONS: Students are not considered peer professionals and as such, their regional student productions are not eligible for Emmy® award recognition.
 If material is produced as part of a class, for which school credit is received, they are considered a student.
 If they are paid or working on a project with other “professionals,” and want to enter the Chapter’s Emmy® Award competition, they cannot enter as a student, but instead must pay the appropriate entries fees as an active NATAS member (or non-member).
 The student is then prohibited from entering subsequent student production categories with other classmates.
-Student award recipients from any NATAS Chapters’ high school competitions may not use the Emmy® name or replica of the Emmy® figure in any form of commercial advertising or promotion for their recognition.
+Student award recipients from any NATAS Chapters’ high school competition may not use the Emmy® name or replica of the Emmy® figure in any form of commercial advertising or promotion for their recognition.

 INTENTIONAL FALSIFICATION: The student advisor warrants that they are the party most responsible for verifying the eligibility requirements have been met.
 The intentional falsification of production credits or entry credits may be the basis for disqualification.